WASHINGTON (AP) — Iran's star-crossed nuclear and energy programs have suffered a rash of setbacks, mishaps and catastrophes in the past two years.

 The Bushehr nuclear power plant suffered a rash of equipment malfunctions over the past year, including the failure of one of the plant's emergency cooling pumps and flaws found in two bearings on one of the plant's huge turbines.

 Former U.S. officials said that Iran's agreement to buy fuel for Bushehr from Russia and to return the plutonium-bearing spent fuel back to Russia for reprocessing eased concerns the plant could be used as part of a nuclear weapons effort.
 They doubted there was any U.S. interest in disrupting its operations.

-Russian engineer Alexander Bolgarov, who spent two years working on the Iranian plant, told The Associated Press in an interview last month that Stuxnet had no effect on Bushehr, despite media reports.
+Russian engineer Alexander Bolgarov, who spent two years working on the Iranian plant, told the AP in an interview last month that Stuxnet had no effect on Bushehr.

 Bolgarov said he saw no other evidence of sabotage, either.
 Instead, he blamed Bushehr's construction problems and breakdowns on inexperienced workers, poor oversight and overlapping Russian and Iranian bureaucracies.

 Sometimes an accident is just an accident, even in Iran.